-1.1 Background Information
+Background Information

 The International Labour Organization (ILO) has been in the forefront in the debate on formalization of the informal sector with one of the recommendations being the transition of workers from the informal to the formal economy (ILO, 2015).
 Domestic work is also a sector that is poised to grow.
-With the aging of the population, continually increasing rates of female labour participation, and a preference for home-based care, families are increasingly turning to domestic workers to care for their homes, children, and ageing relatives.
-While an increasing share of domestic work is part of the formal economy; domestic work remains one of the sectors with the highest share of informal employment.
-In addition, domestic labour as a special category of workers received special attention during the last one or two decades, largely due to the rising prominence of the sector in terms of female employment (IHRC, 2013).
+With the aging of the population, continually increasing rates of female labor participation, and a preference for home-based care (Eurofound, 2013), families are increasingly turning to domestic workers to care for their homes, children, and ageing relatives.
+While an increasing share of domestic work is part of the formal economy, domestic work remains one of the sectors with the highest share of informal employment.
+In addition, domestic labor as a special category of workers received special attention during the last one or two decades, largely due to the rising prominence of the sector in terms of female employment (IHRC, 2013).
 Concurrently, there has been a growing body of literature on the domestic sector particularly in their personalized and informal service (John, 2010), social and economic devaluation of care and its gender, class, and caste characteristics.
-However most of the studies are based on the form of regional studies (Nadasen, 2009; Neetha, 2008) whereas this paper deals with specific area of Mafinga town in Tanzania.
+However, most of the studies are based on the form of regional studies (Nadasen, 2009; Neetha, 2008) whereas this paper deals with specific area of Mafinga town in Tanzania.
+On the other hand, the outcome of the transformations in the agrarian and industrial economy has resulted into an unprecedented mobility of labor including the domestic workers to urban areas (Neetha, 2004; Mehrotra, 2010 & John, 2010).
+The new ILO report calls for a combination of incentives and compliance to reduce high levels of informality in domestic work.
+Domestic work is characterized by a high incidence of informal arrangements and contributes significantly to informality, especially among women.
+The ILO estimates that there are 67 million domestic workers, aged 15 years and older, worldwide (ILO, 2015c).
+About 70% of people in Tanzania are estimated to be in informal employment (IMED, 2016) making it one of the sectors with the highest share of employment.